lightstep/lightstep-tracer-cpp/README.md

 ## Installation

 The library supports being built in several configurations to support a variety of uses.
 The default build configuration includes gRPC support for sending data to LightStep, or alternately the library may be configured without gRPC to use a user-defined transport library.

-The library can be built with support dynamic loading, for applications that support more than one OpenTracing-compatible tracer.
+The library also supports dynamic loading, for applications that support more than one OpenTracing-compatible tracer.
+To use the dynamic library, we recommend installing the binary plugin included with each release (e.g., [the 0.8.1 plugin](https://github.com/lightstep/lightstep-tracer-cpp/releases/download/v0.8.1/linux-amd64-liblightstep_tracer_plugin.so.gz)).

 ### Requirements